 According to Silveira’s court filings, the $2.75 million wire transfer from a gambling customer was to cover "losing wagers."
 Silveira, who prosecutors state was involved in illegal top-level sports betting, told the court his actions were a misguided desire to help relatives.

 Mr. Silveira, practically as a personal favor to an individual who did not wish his wagering activity to become public, dealt with the payment of the funds, his legal representatives composed.
-Silveira simply transferred his associate s gambling loss payment into his own account and, thereafter, moved it to the overseas sports books with whom the funds had been bet to play casino bet italia.
+Silveira simply transferred his associate s gambling loss payment into his own account and, thereafter, moved it to the overseas sports books with whom the funds had been bet to play with betrally bonus code.

 In court documents, Silveira said he understood the gambler was involved in high-profile legitimate business.